Q+A: How does Egypt's parliamentary election system work?

 For the upper house, there will be 30 two-member individual districts and 30 party list districts.

-The committee supervising the election is announcing results after each round.
-But the final tally of seats for party lists will only be clear after the final round.
-Each party list has to secure more than half a percent of the vote nationwide to ensure they are represented.

-Parties, who are allowed to have representatives monitoring the vote count, have also been giving early indications of their performance.
-So far those have proved broadly accurate.
+Exit polls may give an early indication, but the phased voting, run-off votes and a threshold that will exclude any party or bloc that fails to gain at least half a percent of valid votes in party list constituencies across Egypt means a final picture may not be clear until voting is over.

-For the seats allocated to individuals, the election committee has promised to announce results the day after each round of elections is over.
-But the number of candidates means many of the seats go to a run-off.
+For the seats allocated to individuals, the ruling army council has promised to announce results the day after each round of elections is over.
+But the number of candidates may mean many of the seats go to a run-off.

 (Sources: Supreme Election Committee, Reuters, International Foundation for Electoral Systems)

-(Writing by Dina Zayed and Edmund Blair in Cairo; Editing by Alistair Lyon and Rosalind Russell)
+(Writing by Dina Zayed and Edmund Blair in Cairo; Editing by Alistair Lyon and Alessandra Rizzo)